tushar-sharma/prep-coding/Spark/SparkQuestions.md

 Both caching and persisting are used to save the Spark RDD, Dataframe, and Dataset’s.
 But, the difference is, RDD cache() method default saves it to memory (MEMORY_ONLY) whereas persist() method is used to store it to the user-defined storage level

+## repartition() vs coalesce()

+The repartition algorithm does a full shuffle of the data and creates equal sized partitions of data. coalesce combines existing partitions to avoid a full shuffle.

 ## Duplicate a column in spark dataframe & rename it (Scala)

 ```scala